obhq/obliteration/README.md

 ### Windows prerequisites

-- Visual Studio 2022
+- Visual Studio 2019
   - `Desktop development with C++` workload is required
-  - You need to install the `MSVC v142 - VS 2019 C++ x64/x86 build tools` component
+  - Your system must not have 2022 installed
 - Rust on the latest stable channel
 - CMake 3.24+
   - Make sure you have `Add CMake to the system PATH` selected when installing